 Until we can travel once again, take the inspiration that you can from anywhere around you.
 Plan a movie night that offers a journey, tune into travel series or YouTube channels that feed your wanderlust, and get a meal ready that speaks to some of your favourite destinations.
 For the time being, it is fantastic at least feeling inspired.

-Every month, I’ll be rounding up travel thoughts, inspirations, and eventually, travel ideas in Powell’s Travels.
-I’d also love to hear about some of your favourite travel memories, so tell me all about them in the comments or on Twitter.
+Powell’s Travels is my chance to talk about the most incredible adventures around.
+I share stories from my trips, news, and more.
+I’d also love to hear about some of your favourite travel memories, so tell me all about them in the comments, ask me questions, or reach out on Twitter.
 Watch some of my travel videos on YouTube.

 Join our list